-Casanova is defined in the Merriam-Webster Dictionary as "a man who is a promiscuous and unscrupulous lover."
-Near the end of his life in the 1790s, he wrote a 12-volume, 3,800-page autobiography claiming that he slept with at least 136 women and some men, including nobility, servants, and prostitutes.
+You have all heard about Casanova, who is defined in the Merriam-Webster Dictionary as “a man who is a promiscuous and unscrupulous lover.”
+Near the end of his life in the 1790s, Casanova wrote a 12-volume, 3,800-page autobiography claiming that he slept with at least 136 women and some men, including nobility, servants, and prostitutes.
 These claims were documented by records from the 18th century Venetian inquisition.
 He would look for insecure and miserable women, give them total attention, shower them with compliments and tell them how beautiful they were, and when he got them to fall in love with him, he would leave them.

 He was also a fraud who sold false investments, a thief, a spy for the inquisition, and even a cleric for the church.
 His deceitful behavior was his response to being an unwanted illegitimate child, the result of an affair his actress mother had while cheating on her husband.
 As a reward for his promiscuity, Casanova contracted many venereal diseases including syphilis, which caused mental and physical deterioration and eventually death at age 73.
 His last words were, “I have lived as a philosopher, and I die as a Christian,” showing that he died totally unaware of the pain his obnoxious behavior caused to most of the people who had to deal with him.
 He claimed that when he cheated and stole money from innocent people, he made them smarter so they wouldn’t be so stupid to be cheated out of their possessions again.
 As for the many women’s hearts he broke, he claimed that they were also deceiving him.